 Whether you are cooking for just yourself, you and a spouse, or a family of four put whatever you are serving on the plate in the kitchen and bring it to the table to eat.
 Research has shown that when a serving dish is placed on the table individuals are likely to eat more food than if it is pre-plated.

-Check out more recipes below, and don’t forget to post pictures of them in the Official Facebook Group for the chance to win a $50 Suvie Smart Meal Coupon.
+Check out more recipes below, and don’t forget to post pictures of them in the Official Facebook Group for the chance to win a $50 Suvie Suvie Meal Coupon.

 Chicken Larb Lettuce Cups